makerling/oxes_to_sfm/README.md

 On Ubuntu the following package must be installed: libsaxonb-java

 The results will be available in the "working directory" folder.
+A .csv file is also generated to QA which verses don't match the selected footnote.